Table of Contents

 How to hide Max Effort Day

-To hide Max Effort Day for a particular exercise,
+To hide Max Effort Day for a particular exercise on iOS:

 - In the Max Effort Day heading, select "..." icon